petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/configuring-auto-scaling.md

 ---
 # Configuring Auto-scaling

-Now that Marcus has enabled clustering with a minimum number of nodes, he can set up auto-scaling for the production environment for better flexibility handling site traffic.
+Now that Marcus has enabled clustering with a minimum number of nodes, he can set up auto-scaling for the production environment for better flexibility handling site traffic in peak hours.

 ## Enable Auto-scaling in the Console